TRACY C. BROWN Edmonton Family & Divorce Lawyer

 If you retain one of our lawyers after your initial consultation (where we discuss the details of your specific case) you will be given information and advice on procedural options and legal strategy so that you can make an informed decision about which course of action you would like to take.

-If an amicable settlement cannot be reached, our Family Lawyers are trained in various alternative dispute resolution options and in litigation.
-We want you to avoid having to go to court, but if you do need the assistance of the court then we are able to guide you through this process.
-We have Family Lawyers with trial experience.
-We do not shy away from the courtroom when this is the last resort.
+If an amicable settlement cannot be reached, our team of Family Lawyers in Edmonton are trained in litigation and various alternative dispute resolution options.
+We also have Family Law Trial experience, and do not shy away from the courtroom when this is the last resort.

 ADVICE FOR PARENTS

-Our Family Lawyers are trained in and committed to approaches to the legal process of separation and divorce which prioritize children’s well-being and best interests.
+Our Edmonton family lawyers are trained in and committed to approaches to the legal process of separation and divorce which prioritize children’s well-being and best interests.

 At Brown Law Group, we encourage all of our clients to take the following precautions, as difficult as it may be in the emotional turmoil of separation and divorce: